-Connect a S/PDIF coaxial cable or a S/PDIF optical cable (either one) to the corresponding S/PDIF out connector as shown below and an external decoder for transmitting the S/PDIF digital audio signals.
+Connect a S/PDIF optical cable to the corresponding S/PDIF out connector as shown below and an external decoder for transmitting the S/PDIF digital audio signals.

 2. Configuring S/PDIF Out:

 On the Digital Output(Optical) screen ^(Note), click the Default Format tab and then select the sample rate and bit depth.
 Click OK to complete.